Department of Criminal Law – Projects

 After the Istanbul Convention: Measures against Domestic and Gender-Based Violence in a Comparative Legal Perspective

 The phenomenon of domestic and gender-based violence against women is widespread and affects all social classes and all countries.
-In 2014, for example, 33% of women in the EU between the ages of 18 and 74 had been victims of physical or sexual assault at some point in their lives.
-In addition to… more
+In 2014, for example, 33% of women in the EU between the ages of 18 and 74 had been victims of physical or sexual assault at some point in their lives. more

 From Coercion to Consent: Rape Law Reform in Switzerland